 - wallModel: What happens to particles hitting the walls

-- The combustion chamber is a critical part of jet engine in any aircraft
+- The combustion chamber is a critical part of the jet engine in any aircraft

 - These gases exert equal force in all directions, providing forward thrust as they escape to the rear.

 - The thrust from one or more engines pushes a plane forward, forcing air past its scientifically shaped wings to create an upward force called lift that powers it into the sky.

 - For Airbus A380, the jet engine is placed just below of wings to generate thrust

 - Rolls -Royce Trent 900 engine includes fans, compressor, combustion chamber and gas turbine

 - General Electric (GE) jet engine has a fan made for composite materials with aerodynamic design

 - Cut way of Rolls Royce Combustion chamber is shown below